-While smoking is most commonly associated with lung cancer, it has also been linked to many other types of cancer, including bladder, cervix, colorectal, esophagus, kidney, larynx, liver, oropharynx, pancreatic, stomach, trachea, bronchus, and leukemia cancers.
+While smoking is most commonly associated with lung cancer, it has also been linked to many other types of cancer, including:

 Questions About Treatment?

-As this guide has discussed, substance addiction and eating disorders can feed off of one another.
+Because addiction and eating disorders are similar in many ways, someone who suffers from one, often has the other.
+This has led to the need for treatment that seeks to address the root causes of both.
+Substance addiction and eating disorders can feed off of one another.
 Therefore, treatments that address both the substance abuse and the eating disorder together are ideal to help the addict not rely on one to cope with the other.
 The earlier a person is treated, the better.
-It’s a good idea to turn to a specialist or program that has experience in treatment for both substance abuse and eating disorders.
+Seek a specialist or program that has experience in treatment for both disorders.

 There are a variety of both inpatient and outpatient treatment options.
 Inpatient options are typically reserved for those who are medically unstable based on vital signs, lab findings, worsening symptoms, or risk of suicide.

 Residential care is provided to those who are stable and do not need intensive medical care.
-Partial hospital care may be offered to those impaired by eating disorders, but who aren’t under an immediate risk, as well as those who need to be regularly assessed.
-Those who are stable, do not need daily monitoring, and have symptoms under control may be offered outpatient care.
+Partial hospital care may be offered to those impaired by eating disorders, but who aren’t under an immediate risk but still need to be regularly assessed.
+Those who are stable with their symptoms under control may not need daily monitoring and could be offered outpatient care.

-In some cases, hospitalization may be required to treat anorexia or bulimia, but this is not always the case; it depends on the severity of the patient’s condition.
-A feeding tube may be used to get the necessary nutrients to the patient.
-Depending on the nature of symptoms exhibited, different types of doctors may be needed to treat specific types of health problems that have occurred as a result of substance abuse or the eating disorder.
+Although not always, hospitalization may be required to treat anorexia or bulimia.
+It depends on the severity of the patient’s condition.
+A feeding tube may be used to get the necessary nutrients.
+Depending on the nature of symptoms exhibited, different types of doctors may be needed to treat specific health problems as a result of substance abuse or the eating disorder.

-Antidepressants and antipsychotic medications are sometimes prescribed to bulimics who are substance abusers.
-It is important these medications are not also abused, so management of these medications should be discussed with a doctor.
+Antidepressants and antipsychotic medications are sometimes prescribed to bulimics who also abuse substances.
+It’s important these medications are not also abused, so proper management of them should be discussed with a doctor.
 For bulimics, there are programs (both inpatient and outpatient) in which meals are supervised.

-Eating disorders such as anorexia and bulimia are unfortunately quite common among young women, and many sufferers also have a substance abuse problem.
-These disorders are incredibly dangerous even without the complications of drugs and alcohol, but the sad reality is that these behaviors frequently go hand-in-hand.
+Eating disorders such as anorexia and bulimia are unfortunately quite common among women, and many also have a substance abuse problem.
+These disorders are incredibly dangerous even without the complications of drugs and alcohol, but the reality is these behaviors frequently are co-occurring.
 Worse still, each works to fuel the other, making matters – and one’s overall health – even worse.

 There is hope.
 There are treatments available for both eating disorders and substance abuse, and there are programs that will help patients address both issues together.
 It’s important to recognize the problems and seek treatment as early as possible.
 Whether you are victim of an eating disorder or substance abuse disorder or you believe a friend or loved one has an issue, do not delay seeking help!